twolfson/if-i-were-to-build-a-startup-web-app/explorations/1-django-contrib-auth-forms/README.md

     - But now I'm wondering if I can build some utility to render this common input pattern without copy/pasting the 3 lines for an input every time

 - Keep on spining circles around myself, going to document things in a top-level file

+- Polished up the fields content to be "good enough" but may revisit that with the `django-allauth` exploration